rmetzler/NoSQL-for-Dependable-Systems/README.md

 ## CouchDB 0.11.0

-CouchDB is aa Apache Project and written in Erlang.
-It is document oriented and supports views written in Javascript.
+CouchDB is a document oriented database written in Erlang with support for JavaScript views.
+CouchDB is an Apache Project.

-Access to the data is made available via an http interface by exchanging JSON objects.
+Access to the data is made available via an HTTP interface by exchanging JSON objects.

 More information about CouchDB is available at the official website at